 The most important Inca Gods and Religion

-The Incas were a complex and highly advanced civilization that flourished in South America around the 14th century.
-While much of their technology and architecture has been lost, many aspects of their culture and religion remain today.
+The Incas were an advanced civilization which flourished in South America around 14th century.
+Although much of their technology and architecture is no longer extant, many aspects of culture and religion still survive today; we will explore what makes the Inca gods important in this article.

 The Inca religion